ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 **Lat, Lon** - the latitude and longitude targets.
 If left as zero it will land at the current location.

+Please note that the LAND command changes wpnav_speed to 2m/s while executing.
+If you don't disarm after land but continue the mission with a takeoff command the wpnav_speed will stays at 2m/s.
+To solve this you have to add a CHANGE_SPEED command right after TAKEOFF.

 Delay
 ~~~~~